Lolina-Lo/Lolina-Lo/README.md

 ## Hi there 👋

-Hi, I’m a Berlin-based aspiring Data Analyst with a background in organizational management and 3+ years of experience at SAP in project coordination and reporting roles.
+I’m a Berlin-based aspiring Data Analyst with a background in organizational management and 3+ years of experience at SAP in project coordination and reporting roles.
 I recently completed a Data Analytics Fellowship at SAP, where I worked on data exploration and dashboard tasks, and I’m actively building my portfolio to transition fully into analytics.

 💡 What I bring: